-Topics from college algebra (linear equations, quadratic equations, functions and graphs, inequalities), mathematics of finance (simple and compound interest, annuities), linear programming, matrices, systems of linear equations, applications to management, economics, and business.
+A study of mathematics of finance (simple and compound interest, annuities) and includes college algebra topics of linear and quadratic equations, functions, graphs, inequalities, linear programming; apply Gauss-Jordon and the Echelon method to solving matrices and systems of linear equations of 2 and 3 variables; apply skills and concepts to applications in management, economics, and business.

 Prerequisite: Appropriate TSI scores or consent of the Instructor.